davidfrantz/fire-spread/README.md

 * monthly stack of burned area data (DOY)
 * mosaic of complete area
 * reprojected to some projection which minimizes distortion of both area and angles (e.g. equidistant, see https://doi.org/10.1016/j.cageo.2014.07.005)
-* 16bit unsigned ENVI Standard
+* 16bit unsigned data format

 ### Hints